 Before registering a limited liability company in Bhutan, you should know as well about Bhutan.
 Hopefully provided in this article information will help both of local and foreign nationals.

 Bhutan is a kingdom in the subcontinent of South Asia.
-A relatively cold country, Bhutan is situated in the eastern section of the Himalayas.
+A relatively cold country, Bhutan is situated in the eastern section of the Himalayas and obtaining a visa to Bhutan as an Indian national.
 One of the rare countries that has no prior history of colonization, Bhutan upheld a no entry law until a few decades ago.
 This law ensured that no foreigner nor foreign entity could enter Bhutanese land.
 This was maintained by the governing body of Bhutan to preserve both the culture as well as the political peace of the country.

 However, in the recent decades, Bhutan has since lifted this ban.
 As such, foreigners and tourists can enter the country, but in a limited quota.
 In this vein, Bhutan has now struggled to pick up its economy to match global stands.
 In terms of wealth and revenue, Bhutan is still classed as a third world country.
 With a human development index of 0.612, they are classed as having a medium standard of living.